Privacy policy

 How we keep data safe

-Where we use external tools or cloud services, we make sure they meet high security standards.
+Where we use external tools or cloud services, we make sure they meet our security and privacy standards.
+We are registered with the Information Commissioner’s Office (ICO) under registration number ZA749111.

 How long we keep it